The Fed begins stepping on the brakes - KESQ

 By Anneken Tappe, CNN Business

-The Federal Reserve is finally hitting the brakes on its monthly asset purchases that supported the economy throughout the pandemic.
+The Federal Reserve has been pushing the economic stimulus pedal to the metal nonstop since March 2020.
+For the first time since the pandemic erupted on the global stage, it’s easing off the gas.

-The central bank announced Wednesday that it will reduce the pace of monthly bond buying by $10 billion for Treasury Securities and $5 billion for agency mortgage-back securities.
+Buying billions of dollars worth of government bonds and other assets each month, the Fed has supported the economy through Covid.
+But now the central bank is reducing the pace of those monthly purchases, slashing bond buying by $10 billion for Treasury securities and $5 billion for agency mortgage-backed securities.

 The-CNN-Wire